beyarkay/vvim/README.md

   readings as not pressing any key at all.
 This should be fixed so the model isn't constantly assuming at least one key is being pressed
     - This could be done easily with pressure sensors
-- Write some sort of visualiser to live track sensor data, actual key presses, and predicted key presses

 ## Keys and which finger tends to press them
 Note that this list is likely very specific to the author, as different people